 About the workshop

-Over the last decade the use of behavioural economics and behavioural insights has led to significant improvements in the evaluation and formulation of public policies in a wide range of important areas including, for example:
+Over the last decade the use of behavioural insights/ behavioural sciences and randomised control trials (RCTs) have led to significant improvements in the evaluation and formulation of public policies in a wide range of important areas including, for example:

 • Strengthening public finances through better tax collection procedures

-• Reducing gender bias and child poverty by creating more active roles for women in local government
+• Reducing gender bias and child poverty by creating more active roles for women in government

 What the workshop will cover